 Administration

-The Compensation Committee of the Board of Directors will oversee the administration of the Plan. this includes the grant of RSUs, determination of vesting conditions, and any necessary adjustments or interpretations of the plan.
+The Compensation Committee of the Board of Directors will oversee the administration of the Plan.
+This includes the grant of RSUs, determination of vesting conditions, and any necessary adjustments or interpretations of the plan.

 Vesting